-In the early 1900s, many people believed that eugenics, or “race science,” was a progressive solution to social problems.
+In the late 1800s and early 1900s, many people believed that eugenics, or “race science,” was a progressive solution to social problems.
 Followers of eugenics argued that protecting “racial purity” was essential in creating a healthy nation.
-In the United States and around the world, eugenics had a profound impact on educational and public policies.
+In the United States and around the world, eugenics had a profound impact on the development and advancement of the modern nation state.

-Using Facing History’s resource book Race and Membership in American History: The Eugenics Movement, this seminar will explore how Americans defined citizenship and membership in the early part of the 20th century and the echoes and legacies of this movement today.
+Using Facing History’s resource book Race and Membership in American History: The Eugenics Movement, this seminar will explore the implications of nationhood being defined biologically in the early part of the 20th century and the echoes and legacies of this movement today.

 In this seminar you will: